 Where a pupil's absence is due to a known illness or exceptional circumstances, it will be monitored closely and sensitively in a supportive capacity at Stage 1.
-The majority of our pupils may fit this due to medical needs/The monitoring of absence and meetings will remain if reasons for absence are non-medical, not sickness related or not verified.

 Monitoring pupils who are at risk of persistent absence.

 The school will take a proactive and supporting approach to working with parents to ensure pupils who are at risk of being persistent absentees do not become so.
 The next section of the policy describes the approach we will take to safeguard pupils from persistence absence.